Content Moderation, Content Regulation / Censorship, Religious Freedom, Surveillance

 For its part, YouTube argued that on May 20, 2020, it supplemented its Community Guidelines with the “Policy Against Misleading Medical Information on COVID-19” due to the outbreak of the coronavirus worldwide.
 Based on this policy, YouTube prohibited on its platform misleading medical information contradicting the view of the World Health Organization (WHO), or local health authorities, on the prevention, infection, diagnosis, or treatment of the COVID-19 virus, as well as content related to COVID-19 potentially leading to a significant risk of serious harm.

 The platform considered that the videos of the interviews between Plaintiff 1 and Plaintiff 2 exhibited content that was harmful and dangerous, incorrect information, and that the videos were removed based on YouTube’s COVID-19 policy.
 YouTube argued that the claims on the videos were not only unproven but that the existing consensus in the medical scientific debate on the efficacy of HCQ against COVID-19 is that HCQ does not work and might even be harmful.
-According to the Health Care Inspectorate, HCQ should also no longer be used as a treatment for COVID-19 infection.
+According to the Dutch Healthcare Inspectorate, HCQ should also no longer be used as a treatment for COVID-19 infection.

 YouTube also explained that its assessment of the permissibility of content is generally done via automated systems and a complaint-based system.
 YouTube confirmed that in the process of moderating the contested videos human review was involved.
 Furthermore, the video-sharing platform held that its right to make certain policy choices on which expressions are permissible stands in contrast to the right to freedom of expression of its users.
 In this line of reasoning, YouTube said that they have the freedom, at least in relation to the subject of COVID-19, to delete content that differs from the view of the WHO and RIVM .
 YouTube mentioned that its COVID-19 policy is in line with the request made by the European Commission —to social media platforms— to counter the spreading of harmful, inaccurate, and dangerous information online.

 The Court began its argument by determining the extent of responsibility placed on YouTube in both safeguarding the right to freedom of expression of its users as well as its responsibility in countering the dissemination of disinformation and “fake news” in the platform.
 The Court agreed with the plaintiffs that YouTube has a high degree of responsibility in safeguarding the right to freedom of expression of its users.
-YouTube, the Court held, plays a predominant role in facilitating the online public debate necessary in a democratic society since it is one of the largest search engines and online platforms with a global reach.
+YouTube, the Court held, plays a predominant role in facilitating the online public debate necessary in a democratic society since it is one of the largest online video-sharing platforms with a global reach.

 The Court highlighted the fact that, based on their agreement to the Code of Practice on Disinformation established by the European Commission, YouTube’s content moderation could potentially compromise the right to freedom of expression of its users.
 The Court considered that a “strict application by YouTube of its policy of only allowing content that is in line with the views of WHO and RIVM is too limited and not allowed in connection with the horizontal effect of freedom of expression.” [para.
 4.10] Since YouTube plays a dominant role in facilitating the online public debate, the Court maintained that it was inconsistent with the right to freedom of expression to only allow content aligned with the information provided by the aforementioned organizations “and not otherwise critical content.” [para.
 4.10] However, as YouTube’s COVID-19 policy is consistent with the guidance of the European Commission, the Court decided in this preliminary judgment that the content deletion made by YouTube based on its COVID-19 policy does not constitute, per se, an impermissible infringement of freedom of expression.